 Daily Diagnostic Joint Mobility Routine

-This is best performed near the start of your day by going through a few movements you’re comfortable with.
-Noticing anything that feels different from day to day will tell you how your body is doing, and the regularity of it lets you notice what areas consistently feel tight and what areas are usually pretty good.
-This kind of information is incredibly useful for recognizing patterns that may be related to stress levels, an impending illness, or just simply being run down.
-It also helps identify body parts that need improvement.
+This is best performed near the start of your day, so you can notice anything that feels different from the day before.
+The regularity of it lets you notice what areas consistently feel tight and what areas are usually pretty good.
+You’ll soon recognize patterns that may be related to stress levels, an impending illness, or just simply being run down.

 Kneeling Lunge